satish-kuncha/VisualNeoGraphQL/README.md

-// Reusing the existing project - mainly for the right package dependencies;
+// Forked from an existing project - mainly for the right package dependencies;

 // creating a new next project via npx, and modifying to support graphql and apollo client is giving issues with useQuery - the props or the client object is not sent down to the children components similar to https://github.com/apollographql/apollo-client/issues/7242